 You and your family are far better off if you avoid conservatorship.
-You can do this with help from the Law Office of Roy W. Litherland.
+You can do this with help from the Litherland, Kennedy & Associates, APC, Attorneys at Law.

 Our California incapacity planning lawyers can advise you on the tools you can use to express your preferences in advance on life-saving care and on who will be in charge of your affairs.

 Some of the different tools that could be a part of the incapacity plan that our legal team helps you to create include:

 A power of attorney: A power of attorney allows you to select the person who makes your choices on your behalf… instead of the court selecting.
 While this decision is out of your control in conservatorship, a power of attorney gives you the chance to choose a person to act for you who you can trust and who you have discussed your future with.

 Advanced directives for healthcare.
 There are tools including a living will and a Do Not Resuscitate Order that allow you to decline specific types of care if you have an end-stage or terminal illness or a permanent and severe injury.
 You can use these tools to make the choice about whether you want to live once you no longer have quality of life.
 You can also provide details on what kinds of care you do want, and can name a healthcare proxy to make decisions you have not addressed in advance.

 Every person’s incapacity plan is customized to meet their needs and to be appropriate for their assets, their life stage, and their family situation.
 Your plan will be comprehensive enough that if incapacity happens, you can still maintain as much autonomy as possible because it will be your decisions that control what happens to you.